xoseperez/icompose/README.md

-# ICOMPOSE - Interactive Docker Compose Terminal Utility
+# iCOMPOSE - Interactive Docker Compose Terminal Utility

 This tool is meant to manage docker stacks defined in docker-compose.yml files.